Victor Valley WRA, CA

 November 2021

 Air is crucial in treating wastewater.
-More than 90% of the treatment of wastewater at VVWRA takes place in our aeration basins where tiny air bubbles are blown into the wastewater to keep microbes happy and active.
-VVWRA is installing two new high speed blowers to provide a reliable air source to the aeration basins.
-The Swedish made 250 hp Sulzer turbo blowers produce air flow of 5000 SCFM (standard cubic feet per minute).
-The Sulzer blowers are more efficient and have a smaller environmental footprint then our previous blowers.
+More than 90% of the treatment of wastewater at VVWRA takes place in our aeration basins, where tiny air bubbles are blown into the wastewater to keep microbes happy and active.
+VVWRA is installing two new high-speed blowers to provide a reliable air source to the aeration basins.
+The Swedish-made 250 hp Sulzer turbo blowers produce air flow of 5000 SCFM (standard cubic feet per minute).
+The Sulzer blowers are more efficient and have a smaller environmental footprint than our previous blowers.
 They are designed to work in harsh environments.

 Subregional Reclamation Facilities